ibm-cloud-docs/speech-to-text/language-use.md

 However, in cases where the audio to be transcribed makes frequent use of OOV words from the custom model, increasing the customization weight can improve the accuracy of transcription results.
 Exercise caution when setting the customization weight.
 While a higher weight can improve the accuracy of phrases from the domain of the custom model, it can also negatively impact performance on non-domain phrases.
 (Note that even when setting the weight to 0.0, there is a small probability that the transcription can include custom words due to the implementation of language model customization.)

-You specify the customization weight for a custom language model by using the `customization_weight` query parameter with a request.
-You can specify the parameter when you train a custom language model or when you use it for speech recognition.
-(For session-based requests, you specify the weight when you create the session, and for WebSockets, when you establish the connection.)
+You specify a customization weight by using the `customization_weight` parameter.
+You can specify the parameter when you train a custom language model or when you use it with a speech recognition request.

 -   For a training request, the following example specifies a customization weight of `0.5` with the `POST /v1/customizations/{customization_id}/train` method: